 I snapped out of my daydream and inspected the indent on the bumper, then remembered a photo I took before leaving Hertz two weeks earlier.
 It was taken for Janet so she could locate the car and license plate when I arrived at the train station.
 Pulling up the photo on my phone, I showed it to the rental car employee.
 The marks on the front had been there all along.

 “Ah, good.
 Then no problem for you.” he said, giving me my receipt and dropping the issue (a relief since I hadn’t gotten insurance).

 “Thanks,” I waved as I wheeled my bag to the terminal.
-I was heading to a flight- this time I was checking out Budapest on a $49 fare, just 2 days before a house sit in Switzerland.
-For the cost of what that fender-bender could have been, I just got 2 more weeks in Europe.
+I was heading to a flight- this time I was checking out Budapest on a $49 fare, just two days before a house sit in Switzerland.
+For the cost of what that fender-bender could have been, I just got two more weeks in Europe.